nevermined-io/nvm-docs/docs/architecture/what-can-i-do.md

 3. The rewards are transferred to the seller.

-### Tokenization of assets via ERC-1155 NFTs (aka "nft-sales")
+### Tokenization of assets via ERC-1155 NFTs

 This service works like the previous one with the difference it uses a ERC-1155 NFT.
 The difference between the different NFTs standards are the ERC-721 are non-fungible and ERC-1155 semi-fungible.
 In the first one each NFT minted is unique, but in the ERC-1155 there is the possibility for minting multiple editions of the same NFT.

-### Exclusive access for ERC-721 NFTs holders (aka "nft721-access")
+### Exclusive access for ERC-721 NFTs holders

 This service allows asset owners to create access control mechanisms to contents where only the holders of specific ERC-721 NFTs can access.

-This service protects contents implementing a NFT access control system that is enforced by the Nevermined Gateway, that works as a guard of the asset contents checking on-chain if the user has a specific NFT.
+This service protects contents implementing a NFT access control system that is enforced by the Nevermined Node, that works as a guard of the asset contents checking on-chain if the user has a specific NFT.

 :::info

-This service works perfectlly in combination with the **nft721-sales** service.
-The Sales service allows to sell NFTs associated to an asset, and for all the buyers you allow to get access to exclusive contents with the **nft721-access** service.
+This service works perfectlly in combination with the **nft-sales** service.
+The Sales service allows to sell NFTs associated to an asset, and for all the buyers you allow to get access to exclusive contents with the **nft-access** service.

 :::

 ![Service: NFT ERC-721 Access](images/service_nft721-access.png)

-### Exclusive access for ERC-1155 NFTs holders (aka "nft-access")
+### Exclusive access for ERC-1155 NFTs holders

 This service works like the previous one with the difference it uses a ERC-1155 NFT.
 The difference between the different NFTs standards are the ERC-721 are non-fungible and